Ryu0118/KeyPathIterable/README.md

 # KeyPathIterable
-Macro that allows you to get the KeyPath of all properties of struct, class, enum, and actor
+Swift macro that can get KeyPath of all properties of struct, class, enum or macro

 ## Installation
 ```Swift